camunda/camunda/CONTRIBUTING.md

    1. If there are changes requested address them in a new commit.
 Notify the reviewer in a comment if the pull request is ready for review again.
 If the changes are accepted squash them again in the related commit and force push.
-      Then initiate a merge by writing a comment with the content `bors merge`.
+      Then initiate a merge by adding your PR to the merge queue via the `Merge when ready` button.
-   2. If no changes are requested the reviewer will initiate a merge by adding a comment with the content `bors merge`.
+   2. If no changes are requested the reviewer will initiate a merge themselves.
 4. When a merge is initiated, a bot will merge your branch with the latest `main` and run the CI on it.
    1. If everything goes well the branch is merged and deleted and the issue